jackzhaojin/career-blogs/LinkedIn2025/2025-06-08-adobe-eds-cms-shift/2025-06-08-actual-blog.md

 * **Enterprise Workflows:** Minimal
 * **Edge Support:** Limited without custom CDN setup

 EDS is not just different.
 It’s complete.
-From authoring to publishing, from compliance to performance. it’s the first enterprise-ready edge CMS.
+From authoring to publishing, from compliance to performance.
+It’s the first enterprise-ready edge CMS.

 ---